All retailers rely on technology in some form.

 What degree background and qualifications do I need for a graduate job in retail ecommerce, IT and technology?

 Some retailers will want you to have a degree in a relevant discipline, such as computer science or engineering, but many will accept applications from candidates of all degree backgrounds.
-Tesco, Morrisons and John Lewis, for example, accept candidates with any degree subject.
+Tesco and Morrisons, for example, accept candidates with any degree subject.
 However, even if employers don’t specify a degree subject, it is likely that they will specify a degree classification.
-Tesco, Morrisons and John Lewis, for instance, ask that candidates have a 2.1 or above, while Tesco accepts those with a 2.2.
+Morrisons, for instance, asks that candidates have a 2.1 or above, while Tesco accepts those with a 2.2.

 Skills needed for retail technology roles

-- able to adapt quickly to new technology
+- Ability to adapt quickly to new technology

 Retail ecommerce, IT and technology: graduate schemes